Last amended by Act 24 June 2011 No 38.

 The Ministry shall be notified of and shall approve any significant deviation or alteration of the terms and preconditions on which a plan has been submitted or approved and any significant alteration of facilities.
 The Ministry may require a new or amended plan to be submitted for approval.

-Specific licence to install and to operate facilities for transport and utilisation of petroleum
+Specific licence to install and to operate facilities

-The Ministry may on specified conditions grant a specific licence to install and to operate facilities when right to install and to operate facilities does not follow from an approved plan for development and operation pursuant to Section 4-2.
+The Ministry may on specified conditions grant a specific licence to install and to operate facilities when right to install and to operate does not follow from an approved plan for development and operation pursuant to Section 4-2.

 Application shall be submitted containing plan for the construction, placing, operation and use of facilities as mentioned in the first paragraph, including shipment facilities, pipelines, liquefaction facilities, facilities for generation and transmission of electric power and other facilities for transportation or utilisation of petroleum.